carolina-galindo-m/Consumer-Insights-Digital-Analytics-Case-Study-Glossier/README.md

 - Combine analytics with **brand strategy**
 - Present insights in a way that stakeholders can use

-It mirrors real deliverables expected in **Marketing Insights, Consumer Insights, Retail Analytics, and Brand Strategy internship roles**—including at companies like **e.l.f.
-Beauty**.

 ---

 ## 👩‍💻 Author